-The planning of the rolling stock circulation usually starts after the timetable has been completed, since the timetable is required as input for the rolling stock circulation planning.
+The planning of the rolling stock circulation usually starts after the timetable has been completed, because the timetable is required as input for the rolling stock circulation planning.
 In this paper, the timetable is assumed to be cyclic.

-A line is a direct connection between two end points that is served with a certain frequency (e.g. once per hour or twice per hour).
+A line is a direct connection between two end stations that is served with a certain frequency (e.g., once or twice per hour).
 Each line is served by a fixed number of trains.
-During the day, each train runs up-and-down between the end points of the line.
-The number of trains on a line is determined by the line's circulation time, including the return times at the end points, and the line's frequency.
+During the day, each train runs up and down between the end stations of the line.
+The number of trains on a line is determined by the line's circulation time including the return times at the end stations, and the line's frequency.
 This number equals the number of trains that can be observed on a picture of the line that is taken from above at any moment during the day.